 The Tampa Bay History Center is looking for energetic and committed volunteers to help create an outstanding visitor experience or provide much-needed behind-the-scenes support.

-The History Center is looking for energetic and committed volunteers to help create a great experience for visitors or provide much needed behind-the-scenes support.
-By contributing your time you can learn new skills, work with motivated people who share common interests, and help visitors of all ages connect with the past.
-If you have an interest in history and want to share your enthusiasm and talents, we encourage you to apply to become a volunteer.
+Volunteers learn new skills, work with motivated people who share common interests, and help visitors of all ages connect with the past.
+If you are interested in history and want to share your enthusiasm and talents, we encourage you to apply to volunteer.